Designations Congruent with Things: Chapter 22

 Newton stops repeating himself and trails off, staring at the car they’re unmistakably approaching.

-“But still—“ Newton repeats, very slowly, clearly losing his capacity for articulation under the psychological pressures of Porsche-centric realization.
+“But still—” Newton repeats, losing his capacity for articulation under the psychological pressures of Porsche-centric realization.

-Hermann slows to a stop, leans against his cane, and waits, staring hopelessly and fixedly at the point at which the tires of his car meet the asphalt of the parking lot.
-He is so intent on steeling himself against Newton’s inevitable deluge of commentary that it takes him some time to realize that the man hasn’t said anything.
+Hermann slows to a stop, leans into his cane, and waits, staring hopelessly and fixedly at the point at which the tires of his car meet the asphalt of the parking lot.
+He’s so intent on steeling himself against Newton’s inevitable deluge of commentary that it takes some time to realize the man hasn’t said anything.

 Hermann looks over at him with cautious optimism.

-Newton is staring fixedly at his car with a strange expression on his face, as though he’s trying to restrain himself and not certain how to go about it and is therefore running the risk of spontaneous human combustion post commentary containment failure.
+Newton is studying the car with a strange expression on his face, as though he’s trying to restrain himself and not certain how to go about it and is therefore running the risk of spontaneous human combustion post commentary containment failure.

 Hermann finds this oddly touching.